Rudolph A. Marcus: Honours and awards

-Marcus was awarded honorary degrees from the University of Chicago in 1983, the University of Gothenburg in 1986, the Polytechnic Institute of Brooklyn in 1987, McGill University in 1988, Queen's University in 1993, the University of New Brunswick in 1993, the University of Oxford in 1995, the University of North Carolina at Chapel Hill in 1996, the Yokohama National University in 1996, the University of Illinois at Urbana–Champaign in 1997, the Technion – Israel Institute of Technology in 1998, the Technical University of Valencia in 1999, Northwestern University in 2000, the University of Waterloo in 2002, the Nanyang Technological University in 2010, the Tumkur University in 2012, the University of Hyderabad in 2012, and the University of Calgary in 2013.
-In addition, he was awarded an honorary doctorate from the University of Santiago, Chile in 2018.
+Marcus was awarded honorary degrees from the University of Chicago in 1983, the University of Gothenburg in 1987, the Polytechnic Institute of Brooklyn in 1987, McGill University in 1988, Queen's University in 1993, the University of New Brunswick in 1993, the University of Oxford in 1995, the University of North Carolina at Chapel Hill in 1996, the Yokohama National University in 1996, the University of Illinois at Urbana–Champaign in 1997, the Technion – Israel Institute of Technology in 1998, the Technical University of Valencia in 1999, Northwestern University in 2000, the University of Waterloo in 2002, the Nanyang Technological University in 2010, the Tumkur University in 2012, the University of Hyderabad in 2012, and the University of Calgary in 2013.
+In addition, he was awarded an honorary doctorate from the University of Santiago, Chile, in 2018.

-Among the awards he received before the Nobel Prize in Chemistry in 1992, Marcus received the Irving Langmuir Prize in Chemical Physics in 1978, the Robinson Award of the Faraday Division of the Royal Society of Chemistry in 1982, Columbia University's Chandler Award in 1983, the Wolf Prize in Chemistry in 1984-1985, the Centenary Prize, the Willard Gibbs Award and the Peter Debye Award in 1988, the National Medal of Science in 1989, Ohio State's William Lloyd Evans Award in 1990, the Theodore William Richards Award (NESACS) in 1990, the Pauling Medal, the Remsen Award and the Edgar Fahs Smith Lecturer in 1991, the Golden Plate Award of the American Academy of Achievement and the Hirschfelder Prize in Theoretical Chemistry in 1993.
+In addition to the Nobel Prize in Chemistry in 1992, Marcus received the Irving Langmuir Prize in Chemical Physics in 1978, the Robinson Medal of the Faraday Division of the Royal Society of Chemistry in 1982, Columbia University's Chandler Medal in 1983, the Wolf Prize in Chemistry in 1985, the Centenary Prize for 1988-1989, the Willard Gibbs Award and the Peter Debye Award in 1988, the National Medal of Science in 1989, Ohio State's William Lloyd Evans Award in 1990, the Theodore William Richards Medal Award (NESACS) in 1990, the Pauling Medal and the Remsen Award in 1991, the Golden Plate Award of the American Academy of Achievement in 1993 and the Hirschfelder Prize in Theoretical Chemistry for 1992-1993.

-He also received a professorial fellowship at University College, Oxford, from 1975 to 1976.
+Marcus also received a professorial fellowship at University College, Oxford, from 1975 to 1976.

-He was elected to the National Academy of Sciences in 1970, the American Academy of Arts and Sciences in 1973, the American Philosophical Society in 1990, received honorary membership in the Royal Society of Chemistry in 1991, and in the Royal Society of Canada in 1993.
+Marcus was elected to the National Academy of Sciences in 1970, the American Academy of Arts and Sciences in 1973, the American Philosophical Society in 1990, received honorary membership in the Royal Society of Chemistry in 1991, and in the Royal Society of Canada in 1993.
 He was elected a Foreign Member of the Royal Society (ForMemRS) in 1987.

-In 2019, he was awarded with the Fray International Sustainability award at SIPS 2019 by FLOGEN Star Outreach.
+In 2019, Marcus was awarded the Fray International Sustainability award at SIPS 2019 by FLOGEN Star Outreach.